arc2r/book/README.md

 ### Coding Style

 Let's be specific about which libraries we actually need in every script (avoid `library(tidyverse)`).
-We havent so much settled on a standard yet, but maybe using [style.tidyverse.org](https://style.tidyverse.org/) is a good start?
+We haven't so much settled on a standard yet, but maybe using [style.tidyverse.org](https://style.tidyverse.org/) is a good start?

 ### Inline formatting